 David James has been a prominent oboist in the Washington, D.C. metro area for more than 30 years.
 After graduating from Shenandoah Conservatory in Winchester, VA, David was appointed to The United States Air Force Band in Washington, D.C. by renowned conductor Colonel Arnald D. Gabriel.
 In 1991, David won the position of oboe/solo english horn with the Maryland Symphony Orchestra, and is one of the longest tenured members of this ensemble.
 Having achieved the rank of Chief Master Sergeant, David retired from The United States Air Force Band in 2003.
 He continues to be an active free-lance oboist in the Baltimore/Washington metropolitan area, and maintains a private oboe studio.

 David holds a Bachelor of Music Education degree from the Shenandoah Conservatory, and a Master of Music in Oboe Performance from The Catholic University of America.
-David lives in Northern Virginia with his wife, Pam, and daughter Emily.
+David lives in Richmond Virginia with his wife, Pam, and daughter Emily.